Gabrielhephzibah/FluffyApp/README.md

 ### Data Layer
 - **Local:**
-   - Contains the Data Access Objects (DAO), Entity classes, and Room Database implementation for local caching.
+   - Contains the Data Access Objects (DAO), Entity classes, and Room Database.
 - **Mapper:**
   - Contains functions that map data between different layers (e.g., API DTOs to database entities, or entities to domain models).
 - **Remote:**
   - Contains API endpoints, API DTOs, and the `RemoteMediator` which loads data from the network into the database.
 - **Repository:**
-  - Implements the repository pattern and contains the data logic.
+  - Implements the repository interface and contains the data logic.
 - **DI Layer:**
   - Handles dependency injection (using Hilt) and contains dependency modules.